 For example, I'm a sucker for a great chocolate milkshake, made from ingredients I can pronounce.
 And I want it rich, thick, and chocolatey.
 Or how about an over-the-top hot fudge sundae?
 Yes, please!

 Great sundaes and great milkshakes start with great vanilla ice cream, and the best is French Vanilla Ice Cream.
-It's a vanilla frozen custard flavored with real vanilla beans.
+It's a vanilla frozen custard flavored with fresh vanilla beans.

-Depending on the kind of milk you use, you can control the overall level of dairy fat in your ice cream.
+Milk and heavy cream: Depending on the kind of milk you use (and the amount of milk and heavy cream), you can control the overall level of dairy fat in your ice cream.
 Lower the fat by using non-fat milk, and increase it by using whole milk.
 You can even use dairy-free milk products.
 I use 1% milk because it produces ice cream that's rich but doesn't have that "coating your tongue" mouthfeel.

-I use fresh vanilla beans when I want the vanilla flavor to really take center stage, such as in Magic Custard Cake or Crème Brûlée (aka vanilla custard topped with burnt sugar).
+I use fresh vanilla beans when I want the vanilla flavor to really take center stage, such as in Magic Custard Cake, Pastry Cream, and Crème Brûlée (aka vanilla custard topped with burnt sugar).
 When the flavor is a supporting actor (like in a chocolate cake or brownies), I’ll use vanilla extract.

 Using fresh vanilla beans can be expensive and messy, but they’re oh, so worth the effort.
 The flavor they impart is rich without being cloying, with none of that artificialness (yes, I've decided that's a word) that you get from inexpensive commercial vanilla extracts.